TomVincentUK/snompy/docs/guide/bulk_fdm.rst

    p_1 = (L_{tip} - d_{Q1}) Q_1 \quad (\approx L_{tip} Q_1, \ \mathrm{for} \ r_{tip} \ll L_{tip}).

-The effective polarisability of the tip and sample can then be found from the total induced dipole, as
+The effective polarizability of the tip and sample can then be found from the total induced dipole, as

 .. math::